funRiceGenes/funRiceGenes.github.io/_posts/OS/M/2015-01-20-OsMPK1~OsMAPK6~OsSIPK.md

     + __OsMPK1~OsMAPK6~OsSIPK__, __OsMPK16__, [Differential Responses of OsMPKs in IR56 Rice to Two BPH Populations of Different Virulence Levels.](http://www.ncbi.nlm.nih.gov/pubmed?term=Differential Responses of OsMPKs in IR56 Rice to Two BPH Populations of Different Virulence Levels.%5BTitle%5D),  Out of these genes, five OsMPKs (OsMPK1, OsMPK3, OsMPK7, OsMPK14, and OsMPK16) were found to exhibit upregulated expression only during incompatible interaction
     + __OsMPK1~OsMAPK6~OsSIPK__, __OsMPK7~OsMAPK20-5__, [Differential Responses of OsMPKs in IR56 Rice to Two BPH Populations of Different Virulence Levels.](http://www.ncbi.nlm.nih.gov/pubmed?term=Differential Responses of OsMPKs in IR56 Rice to Two BPH Populations of Different Virulence Levels.%5BTitle%5D),  Out of these genes, five OsMPKs (OsMPK1, OsMPK3, OsMPK7, OsMPK14, and OsMPK16) were found to exhibit upregulated expression only during incompatible interaction
     + __OsMPK1~OsMAPK6~OsSIPK__, __OsMSRMK2~OsMAP1~OsMPK5~OsMAPK2~OsMAPK5~OsBIMK1~OsMPK3__, [Differential Responses of OsMPKs in IR56 Rice to Two BPH Populations of Different Virulence Levels.](http://www.ncbi.nlm.nih.gov/pubmed?term=Differential Responses of OsMPKs in IR56 Rice to Two BPH Populations of Different Virulence Levels.%5BTitle%5D),  Out of these genes, five OsMPKs (OsMPK1, OsMPK3, OsMPK7, OsMPK14, and OsMPK16) were found to exhibit upregulated expression only during incompatible interaction
+    + __bip130__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.%5BTitle%5D), Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.
+    + __bip130__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.%5BTitle%5D),  Here, we identified a BRI1-KD interacting protein 130, bip130, which interacts with OsMPK1 in vitro and in vivo
+    + __bip130__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.%5BTitle%5D),  Furthermore, bip130 can be phosphorylated by OsMPK1 at Thr-153 in vitro, and Thr-153 is essential for the ABA-induced antioxidant defense by OsMPK1
+    + __bip130__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.%5BTitle%5D),  These results reveal that OsMPK1 phosphorylates bip130 at Thr-153 to regulate ABA-induced antioxidant defense

 [//]: # * **Key figures**